zkcryptobro/hiero-solo-action/README.md

 ```
 # Tributes

-This action is based on the work of [Hedera Solo](https://github.com/hashgraph/solo).
+This action is based on the work of [Hiero Solo](https://github.com/hiero-ledger/solo).
 Without the great help of [Timo](https://github.com/timo0), [Nathan](https://github.com/nathanklick), and [Lenin](https://github.com/leninmehedy) this action would not exist.